 You will have the opportunity to present the game you create with your Game Studio team to recruiters from all over the East and Canada, including Square Enix/Eidos, Gameloft, Warner Bros./Turbine, Behaviour and Activision/Vicarious Visions.

 Champlain's reputation for producing high-caliber industry professionals is reflected in the extraordinary success of our graduates.
 Champlain alumni work as game engineers in places as diverse as Boston, Montreal, San Francisco and Washington state at companies including Microsoft Entertainment Studios, Sledgehammer Games, Warner Bros./Turbine, Subatomic Games, Ubisoft and Square Enix.
 Job placements for Game Programming graduates are outstanding.
-100% of traditional Game Programming graduates from the Class of 2013 were employed within a year of graduation, and 100% of them were in positions related to their career goals.
+92% of traditional Game Programming graduates from the Class of 2014 are employed within a year of graduation, and 100% of them are in positions related to their career goals.